rsonghuster/phprequest/README.md

 #### Set request options

 `withOption` method will overide to existing option.
-If you want to append query string, form param to current option, read it under.
+If you want to append query string, form params to current option, read it under.

 ```php
 $request = \EasyRequest\Client::request('https://google.com', 'GET', array(